 It has traditionally been presumed shoe customers avoid getting shoes online, due to the trouble of figuring out size and fit.

-But a current report from IBISWorld found footwear e-retailers are overcoming the problem with an increasing number of market leaders now providing free shipping and returns.
+But a current report from IBISWorld found footwear e-retailers are overcoming the problem with an increasing number of market leaders now providing free shipping and returns for those who buy shoes online.

 Online shoe sale revenue is anticipated to grow by 17.4% over the five years through 2014-15 to reach $445.4 million, with income expected to grow by 11.3% over the next 12 months alone.